 - Alimony and child support

-Protective laws prevent employers from firing someone for the first of their debts that becomes subject to wage garnishment.
+Laws prevent employers from firing someone for the first of their debts that become subject to wage garnishment.
 That’s even if there are multiple garnishments against the same debt.
 Unfortunately, those protections don’t extend to a second account.

 For example, it’s not a firable offense for someone to go through wage garnishment for their child support, even if it happens multiple times.
-But if that person’s credit card provider garnishes their wages too, they may lose their employment.
+But if that person’s credit card provider also garnishes their wages, job protection laws no longer apply.

 How does a payday lender garnish wages?

-Before they can do so, they’ll need to sue the borrower, take them to court, and receive a court order.
-Don’t think that they won’t bother to sue just because payday loans have small principal balances.
+Pro tip: Don’t assume that they won’t bother to sue just because payday loans have small principal balances.
 The penalties and interest can quickly make the debt worth pursuing.

 Wage garnishment exemptions